itsSysTime/MCSBtool/README.md

 4. This script is intended for support on Microsoft Windows.
 You can use a container or virtual machine to use this tool and proceed forward.
 This is because the use of PowerShell and system functions is built in and used by Windows.

 5. What about Windows Vista and below?
-6. For legacy versions where PowerShell is not installed by default, it is recommended to install it in order to use this script.
+6. For legacy versions where PowerShell is not installed by default, it is recommended to install it to use this script.